OpenStruct/goeasycli/README.md

 <details>
 <summary>health.go</summary>

-> It contains the health check route, which returns the status of the application.
+It contains the health check route, which returns the application status.

 </details>

 <details>
 <summary>routers.go</summary>

-> It initializes the router and registers the API routes for the project.
+It initializes the router and registers the API routes for the project.
-> Other route files are registered in this file.
+Other route files are registered in this file.

 </details>

 <details>
 <summary>user.go</summary>

-> It contains the sample user routes, which define the API routes for basic CRUD operations on users.
+It contains the sample user routes, which define the API routes for basic CRUD operations on users.

 </details>